 The list goes on.
 These items have long been the bane of converters, and traditionally they’ve been corrected after the run.
 The operator will scout out the errors, the machine will be adjusted, and the process will begin anew.

 If the line speed isn’t too blazing fast (even though we want it to be), an experienced operator may be able to make adjustments to the machine during the run.
 We’ve seen operators manually adjusting the machine via our software, for example.

 These approaches are fraught with inefficiencies, included wasted materials and downtime spent waiting for post-run inspections.
 And more often than not, human error causes a setback.

 The Benefits of a Closed-Loop Vision System

-Enter the closed-loop vision system, which uses cameras or sensors and servo motor control to make registration an automated process.
+Enter the closed-loop vision system, which uses cameras or cameras and sensors with servo motor control to make registration an automated process.
 Everything moves faster as the machine makes the corrections, on the fly.
 The upside can be enormous.
 Benefits include:

 1. Inspection data / traceability reports can verify quality